We are committed to protecting and respecting your privacy.

 We do not use “session” or “persistent” cookies on the website.

 Most browsers allow you to reject all cookies, whilst some browsers allow you to reject just third-party cookies.
-For example, in Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.
-Blocking all ookies will, however, have a negative impact upon the usability of many websites.
+For example, in Internet Explorer, you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector.
+Blocking all cookies will, however, have a negative impact on the usability of many websites.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.